bloukanov/mentorship-program/documentation.md

 ## setup
 For now, SQLAlchemy is only supported on the Python 3.9.0 installation on the RConnect Test server, so make sure you have a Python 3.9.0 installation with `rsconnect` also installed.

+request RConnect Test Server deployment permissions from Juan Carlos Coronel

+clone the git repository and cd into it

 WARNING:
 DO NOT RE-PUBLISH OR REMOVE APPS FROM SERVER BEFORE DOWNLOADING USER DATA.
 ALL USER DATA WILL BE LOST.